I am profoundly acquainted with the new age movement.

 While I find most religions distasteful, I do appreciate their ability to help their adherents to practice humility and recognize the limitations of the ego.
 The opposite is true with new ageism where you essentially become God.

-If I was given a gold coin every time I saw a post, book, workshop, or other resource promoting “your gifts,” “your power of manifesting,” “your growth,” “your angel number,” “aliens who have contacted you,” “you being a goddess,” “your planet in mercury retrograde,” etc. etc. … I would be Supreme Ruler of the Universe. ;)
+If I was given a gold coin every time I saw a post, book, workshop, or other spiritual resource promoting “your gifts,” “your power of manifesting,” “your growth,” “your angel number,” “aliens who have contacted you,” “you being a goddess,” “your planet in mercury retrograde,” etc. etc. … I would be Supreme Ruler of the Universe. ;)

 Certainly, it’s normal and good to learn about ourselves.
 It’s important to desire to better our lives.
 But at a certain point, our spiritual paths need to move beyond just us and our interests and instead to others, nature, the world, and the Divine.
 If we’re always focusing on ourselves, our spirituality can quickly become ego-centric and shallow.